Is Plusnet broadband any good?

 A static IP address can be added to your plan

-A static IP address is essential for some businesses and can be added for a one-off payment of £5.
+A static IP address is essential for some businesses and can be added for a one-off payment.
 A static IP means your computer’s address remains constant, and if people or other computers want to connect they’ll know exactly where you are.
 One common reason for choosing a static IP is website hosting.
 Another is if you want to host a server.

 Business broadband-only deals